serre-lab/hgru_share/README.md

 - hgru_bn_relu.py.
 A one-layer batchnorm hGRU with a ReLU nonlinearity, which constrains H^(1) to inhibition and H^(2) to excitation.
 This model additionally uses two horizontal kernels, W_1 and W_2.
 It uses the standard gabor-kernel feedforward drive.
 - multiplicative_lesion.py.
 An hGRU with lesions to its multiplicative horizontal interactions (alpha and omega).
 - additive_lesion.py.
 An hGRU with lesions to its additive horizontal interactions (mu and kappa).
 - ff_5.py.
-A 5-layer feedforward control model (referred to as "large kernels" in the manuscript.).
+A 5-layer feedforward control model (referred to as "large kernels" in the manuscript).